 Certificate in Catholic School Administration

-This unique and successful educational program, offered by LMU's Center for Catholic Education (CCE) through the Department of Educational Leadership and Administration (EDLA), provides professional development that is specific to the Catholic school administration context.
-The 11-month (4 course/10 graduate level units) program is designed to address four major themes in Catholic school administration: mission-focused leadership; faith and spiritual leadership; operational management; and instructional leadership.
-The integration of faith and professional practice is made relevant through pragmatic experiences that prepare students to grow as Catholic school leaders through project-based learning strategies.
-Students employ assessment and accountability practices that support and align Catholic school mission, vision, and student learning outcomes.
-The courses of the CCSA academic program serve as the first 10 units of the LMU Master of Arts in Catholic School Administration.
-LMU's Catholic School Leadership Academy, housed in the CCE and academically supported by the Department of Educational Leadership, offers both the certificate and masters in Catholic School Administration.
+This 11-month certificate program*, offered by LMU's Center for Catholic Education (CCE), provides professional development specific to Catholic school leadership.
+The four-course program of study (10 graduate-level units) is uniquely designed to address four major themes in Catholic school administration: mission-focused leadership; faith and spiritual leadership; operational management; and instructional leadership.
+The integration of faith and professional practice is made relevant through pragmatic and project-based learning experiences that prepare candidates to grow as Catholic school leaders.

-The CCSA offers two concurrent cohorts per year: the local cohort which meets in a hybrid manner (on campus as well as synchronous on-line class meetings) and the national cohort, sponsored by Catholic Extension, which meets on campus for "Invitation to Lead" and synchronous on-line for all of the three-unit courses.
+The CCSA offers two concurrent cohorts per year: a hybrid local cohort in Los Angeles, which meets on campus as well as for synchronous online class meetings); and the national cohort, sponsored by Catholic Extension, which meets on campus for the “Invitation to Lead” course and then for synchronous online instruction for the remainder of the coursework.

 Lauren Casella, Ed.D., director of LMU School of Education’s Catholic Leadership Academy, shares the benefits of LMU’s specialized training for future leaders in Catholic education